Reg. 11 Academic Integrity (effective after 4 October 2021)

 (1) An Academic Integrity Committee (AIC) is an institutional level committee drawn from a panel of teaching staff from all faculties.
 It decides allegations of academic misconduct as per the procedure laid down in Section B4.4 and has the powers set out in Section B3.7.

 (2) An AIC shall normally consist of the Chair and two other members.
-It is chaired by the Chair or Deputy Chair of a Board of a Faculty, the Chair or Deputy Chair of a Faculty Education Committee or other member of academic staff nominated by the Vice-Chancellor, together with no fewer than one member drawn from the published panel.
+It is chaired by the Chair or Deputy Chair of a Board of a Faculty, the Chair or Deputy Chair of a Faculty Education Committee or other member of academic staff, together with no fewer than one member drawn from the published panel.
 The AIC must not include any member of the student's department.

 B3.4 Appeals Committee

-(1) An Appeals Committee is normally composed of the Chair and two other members as appointed by the Vice-Chancellor.
+(1) An Appeals Committee is normally composed of the Chair and two other members.
 It is chaired by a Pro Vice Chancellor or a Deputy Pro Vice Chancellor of the University, together with no fewer than one other member from the published panel, and one member who can act as Chair of an AIC as per B3.3(2).

 (2) No member of the Appeals Committee shall have been involved at any earlier stage of the process.